Science

 - Are able to talk with enthusiasm about the natural world and scientific concepts they encounter.

-Where possible and relevant, we support our curriculum by encouraging visitors with specialist scientific expertise to share their knowledge and skills.
-To enhance our teaching and learning, we visit relevant places of scientific interest, including secondary schools who can offer specialist scientific resources and experiences.
+We support our curriculum by encouraging visitors with specialist scientific expertise to share their knowledge and skills.
+We enhance our teaching and learning by making links to the real world and visiting relevant places of scientific interest.
+We are partnered with Redruth Secondary School and the Ogden Trust who offer specialist scientific resources and expertise in physics.

 DNA